imjihuan/fuego/docs/rst_src/criteria.json.rst

   }

-The interpretation of this criteria file is that, within the 'syscall' test set, a minimum of 1000 testcases must pass, and no more than 5 fail, in order for that set to pass.
-Also, in the test set 'timers', if the testcase 'leapsec_timer' fails, it will not cause the entire test to fail.
-However, in the test set 'pty', the testcase 'hangup01' must pass for the entire test to pass.
+The interpretation of this criteria file is that, within the ``syscall`` test set, a minimum of 1000 testcases must pass, and no more than 5 fail, in order for that set to pass.
+Also, in the test set ``timers``, if the testcase ``leapsec_timer`` fails, it will not cause the entire test to fail.
+However, in the test set ``pty``, the testcase ``hangup01`` must pass for the entire test to pass.

 ===========
 Schema
 ===========

-The schema for the criteria.json file is contained in the ``fuego-core`` repository
+The schema for the criteria.json file is contained in the ``fuego-core`` repository at:
-at: ``engine/scripts/parser/fuego-criteria-schema.json``.
+``scripts/parser/fuego-criteria-schema.json``.

 Here it is (as of Fuego 1.2):